cloudfoundry/diego-notes/accepted_proposals/faster-missing-cell-recovery.md

 I propose the following:

 - We decrease `PRESENCE_TTL` to 5 seconds.
-- We modify the Converger to watch for expiring Cell presences and respond immediately:
+- We modify the Converger to watch for expiring Cell presences and respond immediately by triggering a convergence loop.
-    + This would entail adding a new method that is triggered by an expiring Cell presence.
-    + The Converger's convergence loop would maintain its responsiblity for identifying missing Cells (in case a watch event is missed)

 In this way we can reduce the maximum recovery time from 1 minute to ~5 seconds.